Germany promises more engagement - but not on the battlefield

-It must also hurt German pride to be patronized by old rival France, whose Foreign Minister Laurent Fabius boasted in Munich that President Francois Hollande has proved he is willing to "do the job" in Africa and now Europe "has decided to come with us".
+It must also hurt German pride to be patronised by old rival France, whose Foreign Minister Laurent Fabius boasted in Munich that President Francois Hollande has proved he is willing to "do the job" in Africa and now Europe "has decided to come with us".

 In global terms, demand for a stronger German and European presence in the world's troublespots mirrors worry about the Americans' growing reluctance to entangle their troops abroad.

-"There's a realization all over the world, including here in Germany, that the United States is withdrawing and is weaker and other countries are going to have to start to take up the slack," said McCain.
+"There's a realisation all over the world, including here in Germany, that the United States is withdrawing and is weaker and other countries are going to have to start to take up the slack," said McCain.

 There are is also a party political explanation for the bold new German tone.
-Merkel's third term has begun with a whirl of activity from pensions to renewable energy, and the foreign and defense ministries do not want to be left out.
+Merkel's third term has begun with a whirl of activity from pensions to renewable energy, and the foreign and defence ministries do not want to be left out.

-In the coalition deal between her conservatives and the Social Democrats (SPD), the center left did not get the finance portfolio so Steinmeier needs to beef up the foreign ministry, which lost influence at home and abroad under his predecessor.
+In the coalition deal between her conservatives and the Social Democrats (SPD), the centre left did not get the finance portfolio so Steinmeier needs to beef up the foreign ministry, which lost influence at home and abroad under his predecessor.

-At the same time the defense ministry has become the vehicle for Ursula von der Leyen's ambitions of becoming conservative leader for the 2017 election.
+At the same time the defence ministry has become the vehicle for Ursula von der Leyen's ambitions of becoming conservative leader for the 2017 election.
 She has visited German troops in Afghanistan and vowed the make the armed forces family-friendly.